Small Intestinal Bacterial Overgrowth: What to Know

 Low FODMAP Diet

 The low FODMAP diet can benefit individuals with small bowel bacterial overgrowth.
 This diet restricts carbohydrates that feed bacteria, which can help alleviate symptoms.
 A review of 10 clinical trials found that the low FODMAP diet resulted in a clinical response in 50% to 80% of patients experiencing IBS symptoms.
-Additionally, this review indicated that the low FODMAP diet leads to significant changes in the microbiota and improves overall gut health.
+Additionally, this review suggests that the low FODMAP diet leads to significant changes in the microbiota and improves overall gut health.
 It helps reduce leaky gut, inflammation, and histamine levels, which are markers of an overactive immune system.

 Probiotics